 Since the vast majority of people have never flown a drone, and surprisingly few people have even seen one, prepare to be asked a ton of questions about your toy.
 People will also take videos and pictures of your drone as well, for better or for worse.
 You’ll be the cool motherfucker flying a drone.

 It’s a great conversation starter, and it will get you incredible pictures you can show off to anyone you meet.
-It’s a great attention grabber if you desire to use it to “peacock.”
+It’s a great attention grabber if you desire to use it to “peacock” and start conversations.
 It’s not the primary reason to get a drone, but it’s an interesting plus.

 4) They Are Incredibly Easy to Use

-Although flying a drone is not particularly difficult, remember to respect what you are doing with it.
-You still need to be careful around trees, people, and while landing your drone; particularly your first few times.
-Once it’s airborne in open space, you’re generally pretty clear.
+Although flying a drone is not particularly difficult, remember to respect what you’re doing.
+You still need to be careful.
+Be careful when taking off, landing, and around trees, people, and other obstacles; particularly your first few times.
+Once it’s airborne in open space under normal conditions, it becomes pretty smooth sailing.

 Drone guides are everywhere, and the instructions of most drones are good enough to get you started.

 5) The Photos and Videos You Can Take Are Absolutely Stunning

 This is just one random photo I took in Anywheresville, USA.
 It’s not intended to be my best shot by any means; the point is that you can get a cool shot just by flying a drone up anywhere and snapping away.
 You can pretty much do this anywhere.

 The videos and pictures you can get are stunning at best, and unless you significantly over/underexpose the lens and/or just suck at taking pictures, very interesting at worst.
 Even the ugliest areas will still be very interesting to see from 400 feet up.